PreferredAI/helm-charts/charts/solr/README.md

 **What changes were introduced in this major version?**

-- Previous versions of this Helm Chart was released in Helm Stable repository.
+- Previous versions of this Helm Chart were released in Helm Stable repository.
 The repository is now deprecated and thus this chart is migrated here.
-- This chart uses Bitnami Zookeeper chart as a dependecy instead of Incubator Zookeeper.
+- This chart uses Bitnami Zookeeper chart as a dependency instead of Incubator Zookeeper.

 **Known Issues**

 - You will need to manually move the Zookeeper data files in the current persistent volume when upgrading from 1.x.x.
-See https://github.com/PreferredAI/helm-charts/issues/5.
+See [#5](https://github.com/PreferredAI/helm-charts/issues/5).
 - There are error messages in the portal > cloud > zk status.
-This are cosmetic issues and will not affect the usage.
-See https://issues.apache.org/jira/browse/SOLR-13801.
+These are cosmetic issues and will not affect the usage.
+See [SOLR-13801](https://issues.apache.org/jira/browse/SOLR-13801).